mateo-salvadore/um-weekly-pending-accounts-reminder/README.md

 * **Seamless Integration**: Works with the Ultimate Member plugin to track and manage user registrations.

 ## Installation
-1. Download the plugin files.
+1. Click Green Code button, and download as ZIP.
-2. Upload them to your WordPress plugins directory.
+2. In your Wordpress Admin panel add new plugin and upload this zip.
+Activate it.
-3. Activate the plugin through the WordPress admin dashboard.
+3. Use plugin and enjoy!

 ## Usage
 Once activated, the plugin will create an email template in UM Email settings: Weekly Pending Users Notification - it's fully customizable in settings panel.